 With a 1:2 ratio of potato to flour by weight, this dough is truly a potato dough.

 This dough contains a full 8 ounces of mashed Idaho® Russet spuds.
-That keeps things nice and moist so these soft gooey cinnamon rolls hold onto their soft cinnamon roll goodness on the counter for 2-3 days and even longer when well-wrapped and frozen.
+That keeps things nice and moist so these soft cinnamon rolls hold onto their gooey cinnamon roll goodness on the counter for 2-3 days and even longer when well-wrapped and frozen.

 How To Make Gooey Cinnamon Buns